 As these young athletes grow and progress into upper-level sports, including college football, concussions become even more damaging.
 After multiple head injuries, some athletes exhibit the same characteristics as patients with Alzheimer's and Parkinson's disease.

-Protecting children playing sports now has never been more important.
+Protecting children playing youth sports now has never been more important.

 Since young football players are at the greatest risk of injury, including concussions, you must take the necessary steps to protect their bodies and wellbeing.

-Not every accident can be predicted or prevented.
-Even with the best safety measures in place, injuries are a part of youth sports.
+Not every injury can be predicted or prevented.
+Even with the best safety measures in place, injuries are a part of youth sports - especially youth football.

 Our policies cover out-of-pocket costs regardless of who's at fault.
 Now, parents can let their children play with “peace of mind” and you can avoid stressful and pricey lawsuits.

 Following the below safety protocol can help eliminate the need for an insurance claim altogether.